 Now in its 22nd year, World Book Day is a celebration of reading and aims to encourage children and young adults to come together to explore the pleasure of books.
 Margaret Sikes, Head teacher at Stobhill Primary, said: “Reading is such an important life skill, which is something that we encourage all of our children to do more of.
 Having new books to explore helps to keep up an enthusiasm for reading and we would like to thank Taylor Wimpey for their kind donation.
 We can’t wait to add to our library and share new stories with each other.”

-Karen Armstrong, Sales and Marketing Director for Taylor Wimpey East Scotland, said: “Books are a fantastic way for children to learn about the world around them and to feed their imaginations.
+Kirsty McGill, Sales and Marketing Director for Taylor Wimpey East Scotland, said: “Books are a fantastic way for children to learn about the world around them and to feed their imaginations.
 We were delighted to offer a donation to Stobhill Primary to help them to celebrate World Book Day, and we hope that the new books will be enjoyed for years to come.”